【 ACB 】| All you need to know about Air Circuit Breaker

 Plain Break type ACB:

-Plain ACB is the simplest form of air circuit breakers.
+- Plain ACB is the simplest form of the air circuit breaker.
 Their point of contact is in the shape of 2 horns.
-In this type of circuits, the arc of the breaker extends from one tip to the other tip.
+In this type of circuit, the arc of the breaker extends from one tip to the other tip.

 Magnetic Blowout Type ACB:

-Magnetic blowout ACB’s are the breakers that are used where voltage capacity is up to 11KV.
+- Magnetic blowout ACBs are the breakers that are used where the voltage capacity is up to 11KV.
 The arc in this type of circuit gets extended by the current in blowout coils which produce a magnetic field to produce extension in the arc.